 We once heard an incredibly malicious story from a seller who was told by agents from one of the biggest brokerages in the city that they only show their buyers listings from each other among the biggest 3 firms.
 Not only was this a particularly dangerous and reckless statement to make by the agent (this is a direct violation of US Anti-Trust Laws) but it was illogical and insulting to any rational human being.

 How long do you think buyers will stick around if they were only shown less than half of the available market inventory?
-Manhattan and Brooklyn are not exactly known for having excess housing inventory and StreetEasy is an extremely efficient way for buyers to search by themselves.
+Sellers in Manhattan and Brooklyn know that their boroughs are not exactly known for having excess housing inventory and websites like StreetEasy are extremely efficient for buyers to search by themselves.

 Without further belaboring the point, it is impossible for a REBNY Member Firm to not participate in RLS (REBNY Listing Service) or opt-out of seeing certain REBNY Member Firm’s listings.
 To even speak of such select boycotting is punishable by Federal Anti-Trust Laws.

-If you’ve listed via an Agent Assisted FSBO with a Hauseit affiliate broker, your listing is visible to every single NYC broker and home buyer.
+If you’ve listed via a Hauseit Assisted FSBO, your listing is visible to every single NYC broker and home buyer.
 If for some reason a buyer’s agent doesn’t initially suggest your property, the buyer will suggest it to his agent when he sees the listing for himself online (remember 98% of buyers today start their search online).
 Do not waste your time being lied to by the occasional junior agent who solicits you at your open house.

 Because the traditional real estate model is hyper-competitive with 50,000 licensed real estate agents in NYC fighting over 5,000 closed deals per year, some agents may cleverly attempt to trick home owners into doing an “open listing” with them for “free.”
 The conniving agent will offer to list your home on popular websites such as StreetEasy, Zillow and Trulia without any sort of listing agreement.

-This pitch will often be made to NYC FSBO home sellers who’ve only listed their home on Zillow, a popular and free national real estate search website.
-However, Zillow is not very popular locally in NYC where the real estate search market is dominated by buyers’ agents and StreetEasy.
-As a result, a devious agent who tricks a NYC FSBO home seller into agreeing to an open listing will be collecting the vast majority of NYC buyer leads directly to him or herself.
-Who knows if those buyer leads will ever get to the home owner and even if so, for what cost?
+The open listing sales pitch is typically made to NYC FSBO home sellers who’ve only listed their home on Zillow, a popular and free national real estate search website.
+However, Zillow is not very popular locally in NYC where the real estate search market is dominated by buyers’ agents and local search websites like StreetEasy and Citysnap.

-Here is a real life example from an Agent Assisted FSBO home seller in NYC:
+Here is a real life example from a Hauseit Assisted FSBO home seller in NYC:

 The answer becomes clear once you realize that every listing agent is also a potential buyer’s agent.
-The moment home buyers begin searching by themselves and contacting listing agents, the listing agents will reach out and try to poach them as a buyer client.
+The moment home buyers begin searching by themselves and contacting listing agents, these agents will conveniently use the ‘having a buyer’s agent is free’ sales pitch in order to land buyer clients.

 The most common real estate agent lies in NYC are a result of willful non-disclosure.
 Unfortunately for most home buyers, their real estate agent friends will never ever mention to them the possibility and complete legality of receiving a buyer agent commission rebate.